zspitz/dlr/docs/expr-tree-spec/api-reference.md

 InvocationExpression nodes use this node kind.
 It represents invoking a delegate or lambda expression on a list of argument expressions.
 Given an Invoke node, exp, let e0 be the C\# equivalent of exp.Expression, and let e1…en be the comma-separated list of C\# expressions equivalent to the corresponding nodes in exp.Arguments.
 Then the C\# equivalent of exp is (e0)(e1…en), including evaluation order.

-If e0 evaluates to a value of type Expression&lt;T&gt;, the DLR compiles the lambda and then invokes it.
+If e0 evaluates to a value of type Expression\<T\>, the DLR compiles the lambda and then invokes it.
 C\# does not allow this, but ETs do.

 There is no use for this node kind in DynamicExpressions because they use InvokeBinder objects to indicate the semantics, and they don't use node kinds.

 <h3 id="lambda">4.4.20 Lambda</h3>

 LambdaExpressions use the Lambda node kind.
 They represent a lambda expression with a delegate type.
 Given a Lambda node, exp, let e be the C\# equivalent of exp.Body, and let p1…pn be the comma separated list of C\# parameters corresponding to each of the elements in exp.Parameters.
 Finally, let T be a type expression in C\# for the type represented by exp.Type.
-Then the C\# equivalent of exp is primarily "((T)((p1…pn) =&gt; e))", but there are some flags and features ET Lambda nodes support that C\# does not.
+Then the C\# equivalent of exp is primarily "((T)((p1…pn) =\> e))", but there are some flags and features ET Lambda nodes support that C\# does not.

 There is no use for this node kind in DynamicExpressions.

 <h3 id="leftshift">4.4.21 LeftShift</h3>

 Use LeftShift in BinaryExpression nodes to represent a bitwise left shift operation.
 Given a LeftShift node, exp, let e1 and e2 be the C\# equivalent of exp.Left and exp.Right.
-Then the C\# equivalent of exp is "(e1) &lt;&lt; (e2)", including evaluation order.
+Then the C\# equivalent of exp is "(e1) \<\< (e2)", including evaluation order.

 Use this node kind in DynamicExpressions to ask the first object to shift its contents left by the number of positions indicated by the second object.
 Neither object is modified.
 Any vacant locations created on the right side of object one are filled by a default value appropriate to the first object and language that owns the object and shift semantics.

 <h3 id="lessthan">4.4.22 LessThan</h3>

 Use LessThan in BinaryExpression nodes to represent a numeric comparison.
 Given a LessThan node, exp, let e1 and e2 be the C\# equivalent of exp.Left and exp.Right.
-Then the C\# equivalent of exp is "(e1) &lt; (e2)", including evaluation order.
+Then the C\# equivalent of exp is "(e1) \< (e2)", including evaluation order.

 Use this in DynamicExpression to ask the first object to return whether it is less than the second object.
 The expectation is that this operator is a comparison returning a Boolean value, but it could be a composition, I/O, or any kind of operator returning any type of value.

 <h3 id="lessthanorequal">4.4.23 LessThanOrEqual</h3>

 Use LessThanOrEqual in BinaryExpression nodes to represent a numeric comparison.
 Given a LessThanOrEqual node exp, let e1 and e2 be the C\# equivalent of exp.Left and exp.Right.
-Then the C\# equivalent of exp is "(e1) &lt;= (e2)", including evaluation order.
+Then the C\# equivalent of exp is "(e1) \<= (e2)", including evaluation order.

 Use this in DynamicExpression to ask the first object to return whether it is less than or equal to the second object.
 The expectation is that this operator is a comparison returning a Boolean value, but it could be a composition, I/O, or any kind of operator returning any type of value.